 How To Sell A Property Quickly

-If you need to sell to complete on the purchase of your next property, if you’re relocating, or need to move due to a change in personal circumstance, a quick home sale could be needed.
+Whether you need to sell to complete on the purchase of your next property, you’re relocating, or you need to move due to a change in personal circumstance, a quick home sale might be needed.

 Know when to sell your house

-One of the best ways to set yourself up for success is to have an understanding of the peaks and troughs of the British property market and the best time to sell can be invaluable.
+One of the best ways to set yourself up for success is to have an understanding of the peaks and troughs of the British property market.
+Knowing the best time to sell can be invaluable.

 According to Rightmove, asking prices drop to their lowest point at the turn of the year, and have done every year since 2001.
 They normally begin to recover towards the end of February, gather steam in April through June, and peak in the summer.
-In fact, by June, prices in London were as much as 30 per cent higher in London than they were at their lowest point in January.
+In fact, by June, prices in London were as much as 30 per cent higher than they were at their lowest point in January.